qouteall/imm_ptl_wiki_copy/Portals.md

 ## How Does a Portal Interact with the Minecraft World

 * Chunk loading.
 If a player comes near a portal, the other side chunks will be loaded and synchronized to the client.
 * Rendering.
 If the portal is visible, it will be rendered.
+In the third person view mode, the camera view can cross the portal.
 * Teleportation.
 If an entity crosses the portal, it will be teleported (except when the entity cannot teleport for example boss entities).
 * Collision.
 If an entity touches a portal, this mod will handle its cross-portal collision.
 * Cross Portal Entity Rendering.
 If an entity touches a portal, this mod will try to both render the entity inside and outside the portal so that the entity does not look clipped.